didimitrie/future.speckle/readme.md

 # [Future.Speckle](http://beta.speckle.xyz)
+*namechange under consideration*

 #### About
-Share with your clients the full flexibility of your designs: display and explore parametric models in your browser.
+Share with your clients/stakeholders/community the full flexibility of your designs: display and explore parametric models in your browser.
 Check the service in action on [http://beta.speckle.xyz](http://beta.speckle.xyz).

 ##### Why?
-Design iteration has always been difficult to communicate with the right people, that's why we devised a tool to help leverage the felxibility of computational design in evnironments outside the architectural office.
-Parametric models can go beyond aesthetic and technical exploration: they can tell a story and they can be the base of collaborative decision making.
+Design iteration has always been difficult to communicate with the right people, that's why we devised a tool to help leverage the felxibility of computational design in evnironments outside the architectural office. **Parametric models can go beyond aesthetic and technical exploration: they can tell a story and they can be the base of collaborative decision making**.

+##### The Project, Why FOSS, and Why Contribute

+The infrastructure for this project is financed for the following three years.
+See the [Credits](https://github.com/didimitrie/future.speckle#credits).
+Part of our philosophy is to develop this together closely with the stakeholders and end-users, as such any contributions are welcome: feel free to propose new code architecture, features, etc.

+Ideally we would develop a flexible system that would allow for plug-and-play functionality that can be catered to a mulitude of usage scenarios.

 ##### The Approach

 SPK has very little moving parts, and is geared towards (eventual) **deployment for a wide range of non-technical users and environements**.
 The current front-end tech stack ensures that on any (evergreen) browser, your model is accesible - mobile devices are supported as well.
+This is possible one of the few requirements - accesibility and software independence.

 All your models are pre-generated on your computer, so essentially the viewer is just loading and displaying static files.
 This means that there's no computational overhead and we are able to leverage native browser caching and compression - which is fast.

 #### The Parts

-There are two main parts:
+There are three main parts:
-- the server app (user registration & model api)
+- the server app (model api, user registration, db, etc.)
 - the spk viewer (model viewer)
+- the exporter
+  - currently only written for Rhino/GH.
+It resides in a separate repo [here](https://github.com/didimitrie/speckle.exporter)
+  - **There are other parametric software out there that hopefully you'll help us export from!**

 The SPK viewer is located in the /spkw and has, for now, its own build system :/ which might be confusing, but hey - we'll fix that.